opencontext/arches-via-docker/README.md

 # arches-via-docker
 Deployment of Arches (archesproject.org) via Docker.
 We initially developed this repo to simplify and streamline deployment of Arches for use in archaeology and related instruction.
+This specific branch is used for testing Arches-HER (https://www.archesproject.org/arches-for-hers/).